Yisroel Moshe Olewski: Chief Rabbi of Celle

-In late 1945, Rabbi Olewski was appointed by the British Chief Rabbi's Religious Council to be the Chief Rabbi of Celle which was located in the British Zone of Germany.In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and it's appointees were required to wrap up their operations in Germany.
+In late 1945, Rabbi Olewski was appointed by the British Chief Rabbi's Religious Council to be the Chief Rabbi of Celle which was located in the British Zone of Germany.In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and its appointees were required to wrap up their operations in Germany.
 However, the local Jewish community asked Rabbi Olewski to continue as their Rabbi and Rabbi Olewski remained in his position.
 Ultimately in 1950, he decided to emigrate to the United States.

 Rabbi Olewski was also appointed to be one of the member Rabbis of the Vaad Harabonim of The British Zone, which was established and led by Rabbi Yoel Halpern.

 Leader of Agudas Yisroel of the British Zone

 Rabbi Olewski, together with Rabbi Shlomo Zev Zweigenhaft and Efraim Londoner were the leaders of Agudas Yisroel of the British Zone.
 Rabbi Olewski very much engaged in advocating for both the spiritual and physical needs to the Jews in the zone.
+In his efforts, Rabbi Olewski encouraged couples to marry, and even married off Holocaust survivors in displacement camps, encouraging them to forge a path to future Jewish generations.